NVIDIA/NVFlare/docs/examples/fl_experiment_tracking_mlflow.rst

    :caption: config_fed_server.json

-Under the component section in the server config, we have the :class:`MLflowReceiver<nvflare.app_opt.tracking.mlflow.mlflow_receiver.MLflowReceiver>` of type :class:`AnalyticsReceiver<nvflare.app_common.widgets.streaming.AnalyticsReceiver>`.
+Under the component section in the server config, we have the :class:`MLflowReceiver<nvflare.app_opt.tracking.mlflow.mlflow_receiver.MLflowReceiver>`.
 This component receives events from the clients and internally buffers them before writing to the MLflow tracking server.
 The default "buffer_flush_time" is one second, but this can be configured as an arg in the component config for MLflowReceiver.

 Notice how the accepted event type ``"fed.analytix_log_stats"`` matches the output of :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` in the client config.